nfriaa/swing-memory-game/demo/readme.md

 # Demo Jar
-Download this demo jar to have an idea...
+Download this demo jar to test the game...

 ## run :
 ```